Moduli spaces of abstract and embedded Kummer varieties: Toward compactifications: torus rank 1 degenerations of principally polarized abelian varieties

+Consider an ample Cartier divisor $D$ on $\overline{G}$ such that $h^0(D)=1$, not equivalent to the divisor of the glued sections $\widetilde G_0,\widetilde G_\infty$.
+Then $(\overline{G},D)$ is a torus rank 1 degeneration.
+Such a degeneration will be denoted by $X(B,b)$.
+A variety constructed in such a way is also known as a semi-abelic variety of torus rank 1. \end{definition}

-By~\cite{Mum83}, we know also that the complete variety $\overline{G}$ has to be the limit of a $g$-dimensional abelian variety.
-By the description~\eqref{moduli_ppav} of $\bm A_g$, one can give an analytic method to construct this limit.
+By~\cite{Mum83}, we know also that the complete variety $\overline{G}$ is the limit of a $g$-dimensional abelian varieties.
+By the equation~\eqref{moduli_ppav} on $\aa_g$, one can give an analytic method to construct this limit.
 This will also give us a way to write explicitly the divisor $D$ and hence we get an analytic description of a torus rank 1 degeneration of an abelian variety.

 Recall that any point $\tau\in\HH_g$ defines the principally polarized abelian variety

 with theta divisor